csesoc/constitution/CONSTITUTION.rst

    #.
 Monitoring engagement and membership of students from non-majority demographics within the Club and provide regular updates to the Club Executive;
    #.
 Other relevant duties as required.

+Vice President (External)
+"""""""""""""""""""""

+#.
+The duties of the Vice President (External) shall be:

+   #.
+Supervise the external facing aspects of the society, especially the Careers and Events portfolios.
+   #.
+Sustain and build external relationships and sponsors for CSESoc.
+   #.
+Facilitate culture and team relations within the society.
+   #.
+Other relevant duties as required.

+Vice President (Internal)
+"""""""""""""""""""""

+#.
+The duties of the Vice President (Internal) shall be:
+   #.
+Supervise the internal facing operations of the society, especially the Content and Development portfolios.
+   #.
+Facilitate culture and team relations within the society.
+   #.
+Other relevant duties as required.

 Election of the Executive
 -------------------------